-For the #AGU2020 virtual conference, I and my ARTner-in-crime Mj Riches gave the workshop “How to Sketch Your Science”, where we talked about the value of using self-made visual media for communicating science.
-We prepared a handout through AGU Sharing Science’s blog, and the workshop drew about a thousand participants, as per the organizers.
+For the #AGU2020 virtual conference, I and my ARTner-in-crime Mj Riches gave the workshop “How to Sketch Your Science” on December 2, where we talked about the value of using self-made visual media for communicating science.
+We prepared a handout1 through AGU Sharing Science’s blog, and the workshop drew about a thousand participants, as per the organizers.

-We started off the workshop with video sketches of each other “Draw-my-life” style, where Mj narrated her introduction and I sketched it, and vice versa.
+We started off the workshop with video sketches of each other “Draw-my-life” style, where Mj narrated her introduction2 and I sketched it, and vice versa3.
 We presented the basics of sketching and how to make simple animations, as well as the available (and free) tools that the participants can use.
 Below is a list of links to the different materials produced for and after the workshop:

 - Mj’s intro (narrated by Mj, illustrated by me) – https://www.youtube.com/watch?v=6yg2udW0KWo